11 Best Collagen Supplements for Sagging Skin: Crucial Ingredients

 Sports Research uses Informed Choice to verify their batches, IGEN for non-GMO and NSF to certify Gluten Free.

 You can find Sports Research on Amazon for $38.95 (12 oz canister).
 This works out to $3.24 per ounce.
-Keep in mind that marine products are a bit more expensive than bovine.
+Keep in mind that marine products are usually 20% more expensive than bovine.

-At 3 grams of sugar per 200 mg collagen, Lunakai is the lowest sugar and carbs for any collagen gummy I found on Amazon.
+At 3 grams of sugar per 200 mg collagen, Lunakai is the lowest sugar and carbs for any collagen gummy I found on the market.
+And I've done some serious digging.

-You get 200 mg of hydrolyzed bovine collagen per 2 gummies.
-But you also get vitamin C, biotin (2500 mcg), zinc, and vitamin E.
+What you get with Lunakai is 200 mg of hydrolyzed bovine collagen per 2 gummies.
+But you also get vitamin C, biotin (2500 mcg), zinc and vitamin E.

 As with all gummies, there are some extra ingredients needed to make it into... a gummy.
 These are organic tapioca syrup, organic cane sugar, water, pectin, citric acid, sodium citrate, fruit and vegetable juice, natural flavor, coconut oil, carnauba wax.